Serbia’s Climate Talks

 DRAFT AGENDA

-• Ms. Irena Vujović, Minister of Environmental Protection
+• Ms. Sandra Dokić, State Secretary, Ministry of Environmental Protection

 • Ms. Francoise Jacob, UN Resident Coordinator

 • H.E.
-Ambassador Emmanuel Giaufret, Head of the Delegation of the European Union to the Republic of Serbia
+Emanuele Giaufret, Ambassador and Head of the Delegation of European Union to the Republic of Serbia

-Introduction: Mr. Yakup Beris, UNDP Resident Representative in Serbia
+• Mr. Yakup Beris, Resident Representative in UNDP Serbia

 • Ms. Sandra Dokić, Ministry of Environmental Protection